Astronomical Dating and the Internal Chronology of the Pentateuch: Birth of Israel

 \begin{verse} Gen 35:9-10 And God appeared unto Jacob again, when he came out of Padanaram, and blessed him.
 And God said unto him, Thy name [is] Jacob: thy name shall not be called any more Jacob, but Israel shall be thy name: and he called his name Israel.\end{verse}

 \begin{quote} -2061/4/10

 Northern equinox.
-Total eclipse before sunset, predicted by the Metonic cycle, when Jacob is 116 years old, just before the birth of Benjamin and the death of Rachel (Gen 35:19).\end{quote}
+Annular eclipse before sunset, predicted by the Metonic cycle, when Jacob is 116 years old, just before the birth of Benjamin and the death of Rachel (Gen 35:19).\end{quote}

 Jacob is 130 years old in -2047, when he meets the Pharaoh (Gen 47:9).
 Jacob dies in -2030, when he is 147 years old (Gen 47:28).
-Observe that there are in total seven eclipses associated with Abraham (in addition to the one indirectly mentioned in Gen 12:1), four nighttime eclipses associated with Isaac (one of which is shared with Abraham), and six eclipses associated with Jacob.
+Observe that there are in total ten events associated with Abraham (including the one mentioned in Gen 12:1), four nighttime events associated with Isaac (one of which is shared with Abraham), and six events associated with Jacob.
 Not only they account for all the Paschal eclipses which took place in the timeline of the narrative (see Appendix 1): they also explain all the occurrences of the words ''appeared`` and ''covenant`` in the corresponding portions of the text.